 Master in Agricultural Sciences, National University of Colombia at Bogota.

-Specialization in applied statistics from Los Libertadores University (in progress).
+Specialization in applied statistics from Los Libertadores University.

 Expert in physicochemical analysis of food, water and pharmaceutical laboratories.
 Analysis of natural contaminants and bromatological analysis for quality assurance and safety in animal feed.

 Linked to ONAC since 2019 in the position of Sectoral Coordinator of Testing and Clinical Laboratories

 Professor for 3 years at the College of Natural Sciences of the Central University in the areas of chemistry, analytical chemistry, biogeochemistry and environmental chemistry

 In the laboratory accreditation scheme, we evaluate the competence of any company, entity, or institution that wants to perform testing activities on any type of sample to support the activity of various economic sectors and built trust in the goods and services that are produced nationally.

 To achieve this objective, ONAC uses evaluation criteria established in the international standard ISO/IEC 17025.
 The standard’s objective is to guarantee that the entities have the infrastructure, organizational structure, and competent personnel, among other requirements, to perform quality tests.
 These tests deliver accurate and reliable results that, thanks to the multilateral recognition agreements of which ONAC is part, can be accepted not only in Colombia but also in the more than 100 economies that are part of the ILAC agreements.